pyhf/talk-stats-software-ATLAS-Stats-Forum/talk.md

 .kol-2-3.push-1-6.center.gray[<i class="fas fa-quote-left"></i> Which pieces of your toolkit could be factorized out into a package that would be developed/supported/distributed by ATLAS? <i class="fas fa-quote-right"></i>]
 .kol-1-1[
 We don't necessarily believe any particular piece needs to be factorized out into a package maintained by ATLAS.
-- this is a python-only implementation of HistFactory (a mathematical model)
+- pure-Python implementation of HistFactory (a mathematical model)
 - `pyhf` is a low-level tool to interact with the HistFactory JSON workspaces
-- higher-level tools are encouraged to build on top of `pyhf` to extend the functionality into plots, limit setting, and other debugging utilities
+- Higher-level tools are encouraged to build on top of `pyhf` to extend the functionality into plots, limit setting, and other debugging utilities
+   - c.f. [`cabinetry`](https://github.com/alexander-held/cabinetry) as excellent example
 ]
 ]